Sully2391/Watts-Repo/README.md

 important, ranging from influences on popular culture (influenced the creators of South Park, Bruce Lee, Van Morrison and more) to influences in philosophy etc. A bibliography page is added with a list of some of his more popular books, and a signup form for a fictional newsletter that filters by related topics is included (styling yet to come at this time).

+A note: had an issue this morning (11/20) when pushing the quotes edit in javascript where it would not push, hopefully this was fixed and not further messed up as I had to solve this in a couple of minutes before clocking in for work!

 CSS Features included:

 1.A navigation menu that expands and collapses properly at desktop and mobile sizes, such as by switching between vertical and horizontal, or is opened by clicking the “hamburger” menu item